What is a data discrepancy?

 When and how NEXD investigates a data discrepancy

-We take the reliability and veracity of our data very seriously and, as such we have policies and procedures in place to help our customers investigate a data discrepancy if they experience one.
+We take the reliability and veracity of our data very seriously and we have policies and procedures in place to help our customers investigate a data discrepancy if they experience one.